QUILTED 2020 by CAPITAL QUILTERS

-You can enter quilts into the exhibition online at www.capitalquilters.co.nz(external link) (prefered) of by filling in an entry form.
-The information that is on the entry form will be used for labeling your quilt for display so it is essential that the information is correct.
+This year there will be an online entry form available for members.
+We will also have options available to those who cannot enter online.
+The information that is entered into the online entry form will be used for labeling your quilt for display so it is essential that the information is entered correctly.

-Entry is only open to financial members of Capital Quilters as at 28 July 2018.
-Only financial members of Capital Quilters are eligible for prizes.
+Entry is only open to financial members of Capital Quilters.

 Quilts must have

-Label on the lower back (RHS when viewed from back) with the quilter’s name and quilt title with a piece of fabric pinned over the top of the label to cover label during judging.
+Label on the lower back (Left hand side when viewed from back) with the quilter’s name and quilt title.

 The exhibition committee and judges reserve the right to change the category in which any item is entered if it is deemed necessary.